Autocode Survey Responses with a Dictionary

 The interactive workspace for survey response categorization

-Autocoding is then performed in two steps:
+Autocoding works in two steps:

 Step 1: Create Dictionary